 The Isle of Sheppey is a relatively small island just off the North Kent Coast, separated by the Swale Estuary.
 Two bridges including a railway connect the island, allowing easy access for visitors and locals alike.

 Despite its small size (just nine miles by four miles), there is a fascinating variety of landscapes and wealth of places to explore.
 To the north-east of the island is the busy town and port of Sheerness; to the west is the historic town of Queenborough and to the east of the island lies the popular holiday destination Leysdown.

-Beaches at Leysdown, Minster Leas and Sheerness all boast 'Blue Flag' awards from 'Keep Britain Tidy' as of 2016.
+Beaches at Minster Leas and Sheerness boast 'Blue Flag' awards and Leysdown flies a Seaside Award flag from 'Keep Britain Tidy' as of May 2017.
 Thanks to their stunning views and pristine sands, visitors flock to these beaches year after year to catch their fill of British sun and sea.

 Sheppey has a rich history and is known as the birthplace of British aviation.
 Distinguished aviators such as Shorts, Rolls and Wrights were all based here and on 2nd May 1909 John Brabazon made the first flight in Britain - flying a total of 500 yards at a height of 35 feet at Leysdown.
 Other claims to fame include Nelson being based at the naval dockyard, and his body returned to Sheerness after he died at the Battle of Trafalgar.

 JMW Turner also painted scenes of Sheerness, and nearby Blue Town has many historical links., which you can learn all about at Blue Town Heritage Centre.
 Other heritage attractions on Sheppey include Rose Street Cottage of Curiosities in Sheerness, Minster Gatehouse Museum and the Guildhall Museum Queenborough.